diantyapitaloka/Variable-PHP/README.md

 - Static Variables: If you want a variable inside a function to "remember" its value even after the function finishes (without making it global), use the static keyword.
 This is perfect for counters.
 - Learning PHP is incomplete without discussing PHP variables.
 - Variable Scope (Local vs. Global): Variables created inside a function are "local" and vanish once the function ends.
 To use a variable from the outside world inside a function, you must use the global keyword or the GLOBALS array.
+- The Var_dump Debugger: When your code isn't behaving as expected, is the most essential tool in your kit for inspecting variables.
+It reveals not only the value of the variable but also its data type and length, which is vital for finding hidden bugs.
 - Reference Variables: By using the ampersand symbol , you can create a reference that points to the same memory location as another variable.
 This means changing the value of one will instantly update the other, as they are effectively two names for the same data.
 - Type Juggling: PHP automatically converts variables to the necessary data type based on the context in which they are used.
 For example, if you add an integer to a string that starts with a number, PHP will perform the math instead of throwing an error.
 - Variable Interpolation: When using double quotes, PHP will parse variables directly inside the string and replace them with their actual values.
 This makes concatenating text and data much more readable than using the dot operator for every single piece of information.